JulienPeloton/mini_spark_broker/notes/README.md

 [structured-streaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html): processing structured data streams with relation queries (using Datasets and DataFrames, newer API than DStreams).
 So in a sense Spark Streaming+SQL modules. (for kafka-related stuff: [structured-streaming-kafka](https://spark.apache.org/docs/latest/structured-streaming-kafka-integration.html))

-### Proof-of-concept: connecting LSST alert stream with Spark
+### Proof-of-concept: connecting to LSST alert stream with Spark

 We set up a small bootcamp to put hands on the broker!
 Materials can be found [here](https://github.com/JulienPeloton/mini_spark_broker).